NASA taps two UA professors to help design all-electric aircraft

 FAYETTEVILLE, Ark.
-(KNWA) — NASA brought on two University of Arkansas professors to help with the design of an eco-friendly aircraft.
+(KFTA) — NASA brought on two University of Arkansas professors to help with the design of an eco-friendly aircraft.
 Both electrical engineering professors join a first-of-its-kind project.

 “Our part of it will be to operate the electronics,” said Dr. Alan Mantooth, Distinguished Professor of Electrical Engineering.
 “So, we’ll be designing the electronics that drive the motors that drive the aircraft.”